evan-bowman21/tidyverse/README.md

 # tidyverse
-Exercises demonstrating proficiency in the functions of multiple packages found in tidyverse.

 Tidyverse is a collection of R packages that provides a consistent, user-friendly, and efficient set of tools for data manipulation, visualization, and analysis.
 Tidyverse prioritizes making data science tasks in R more streamlined, with a focus on readability, reproducibility, and best practices.
 All three examples place emphasis on string manipulation, pattern matching, and regular expressions using the stringr package.